Prahalad-kumar/Python_projects/README.md

 4. Continue guessing until you find the correct number.
 5. The game displays the total number of guesses taken.

 ---

 ## 📝 License
 This project is for educational purposes.

+---

+🌟 Made with Python and creativity! 🌟